moj-analytical-services/intro_r_training_extension/README.md

 Introduction to R extension
 ================

-This repository is for the Introduction to R extension course offered by the Data & Analysis R Training Group.
+This repository is for the Introduction to R+ course offered by the Data & Analysis R Training Group.

 The session is intended to be accessible to anyone who is familiar with the content of the [Introduction to